apache/druid/docs/design/segments.md

 ### Multi-value columns

+A multi-value column allows a single row to contain multiple strings for a column.
+You can think of it as an array of strings.
 If a data source uses multi-value columns, then the data structures within the segment files look a bit different.
 Let's imagine that in the example above, the second row is tagged with both the `Ke$ha` *and* `Justin Bieber` topics, as follows:

 ```
 1: Dictionary